kubestellar/kubestellar/docs/poc2023q1/outline.md

 Some important things that are not attempted in this PoC include the following.

 - An implementation that supports a large number of edge clusters or any other thing that requires sharding for scale.
+In this PoC we will use a single kcp server to hold all the workspaces, and will not shard any controller.
 - More than one SyncTarget per Location.
 - Return or summarization of reported state from associated objects (e.g., ReplicaSet or Pod objects associated with a given Deployment